EvanJin4840/C_study/malloc&free.md

 - You can use malloc and free to allocate arrays, structs, and even multi-dimensional arrays (by nesting malloc calls).​
 - realloc can resize allocated memory if needed, and calloc can allocate zero-initialized memory.​

+- In addition to the basic usage, ensure memory alignment when necessary, and be cautious with complex structures to avoid pointer issues.
+Always handle NULL results from malloc gracefully, and document your memory management clearly to prevent leaks and undefined behavior.
+Proper error handling and deallocation strategies lead to more reliable and maintainable programs.